Energy Price Risk

 Buying Energy Conservatively?

-For over a decade, large energy consumers have been using price risk management processes to support energy sourcing decisions, but these methods, while touted as risk management, are actually only effective if energy markets just rise.
+For over a decade, large energy consumers have been using price risk management processes to support energy sourcing decisions.
+Still, these methods, while touted as risk management, are only useful if energy markets just rise.
 That’s because they can only fix prices.